timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY.md

   * #### (C) CBTPA originating good
     * #### (i) In general
-      * The term "CBTPA originating good" means a good that meets the rules of origin for a good set forth in chapter 4 of the NAFTA as implemented pursuant to United States law.
+      * The term "CBTPA originating good" means a good that meets the rules of origin for a good set forth in chapter 4 of the USMCA as implemented pursuant to United States law.

     * #### (ii) Application of chapter 4
-      * In applying chapter 4 of the NAFTA with respect to a CBTPA beneficiary country for purposes of this subsection—
+      * In applying chapter 4 of the USMCA with respect to a CBTPA beneficiary country for purposes of this subsection—

-        * (I) no country other than the United States and a CBTPA beneficiary country may be treated as being a party to the NAFTA;
+        * (I) no country other than the United States and a CBTPA beneficiary country may be treated as being a party to the USMCA;

         * (II) any reference to trade between the United States and Mexico shall be deemed to refer to trade between the United States and a CBTPA beneficiary country;